Repost from 2015. Edited, updated, and corrected.

 Unlike Tony Soprano’s fate, we know what is happening to the IFB church movement.
 It is dying.
 While some IFB churches continue to attract people, countless other churches have closed their doors or changed their affiliation.
 Thousands of church members have fled IFB churches in hopes of finding a kinder, gentler, less authoritarian Christianity.
 Sadly, they often find out that there are Tony Sopranos in every denomination.
 Many IFB church members end up leaving Christianity altogether.
 Some embrace other religions or become humanists, agnostics, or atheists.

 As I have stated many times before, I am not anti-Christian.
 I am well aware that there are many fine Christian churches and pastors.
 While I disagree with their beliefs, I recognize that many people desire and need religion in their lives.
 My primary beef is with authoritarian IFB churches and pastors and Evangelicals who use cult-like tactics to control people.
 My wish for the IFB church movement is a swift and sure death.
-There are better religious choices for people if they dare look.
+There are better religious choices for people if they dare to look.
 Why continue to eat steak at Ponderosa (Pound-of-Gristle) when you can eat a thick-cut steak at Texas Roadhouse?